Grants & Funds

 The Ed May Social Responsibility Education Fund was established by the 1994 Annual General Meeting of the BCTF.
 The fund promotes socially responsible

 teaching in inclusive, safe, and healthy schools by providing money to assist teachers in developing and implementing violence-prevention, antiracist, multicultural, gender-equity, global, environmental, or peace resources.
 The deadline for applying for grants for the 2020–21 school year is November 20, 2020 at 5:00 p.m.
 Any grants not dispersed at this time will be available up to April 9, 2021 at 5:00 p.m.
 See

 the list of Ed May grant recipients for 2009–10, 2010–11, 2011–12, 2012–13, 2013–14, 2014–15, 2015–16, 2016–17, 2017–18, and 2018–19.

 Final reports are due on December 1, 2021.
 Download a

 The Bob Rosen Social

-up with a phone call to ensure the nomination was received.
-See this example of a past Bob Rosen Social Justice
+leadership within our union.
+Please follow up with a phone call to ensure the nomination was received.
+See these examples of past Bob Rosen